These are older posts - see Links for newer ones

 Glass itself holds much of the mystery.
 Nancy has to arrive at a mutual destination with the materials, which are both limiting and freeing.
 She is on a magical mystery tour, discovering the secrets of color as applied to glass: How green glass neutralizes the red hue of copper and lets the gold tints come through.
 And how painting on the back of the glass reveals the molded images from behind, using the glass surface as a canvas.

 This is a natural approach for Nancy who began painting in the mid-90s, attending art schools in Seattle.
 Holding a PHD in Anthropology, she took a structured approach, studying the craft of painting and the science of color.
-Five years ago, she took a class at the Washington Glass School
+Five years ago, she took a class at the Washington Glass School…and found her heaven.

 Nancy is showing this month at Artomatic (on the 9th floor, just off the elevators).

 About my Tall Blue Dress, by Lenny Campello, blogpost: